databricks/cli/bundle/internal/docs/docs.md

      - A Java timezone ID.
 The schedule for a job is resolved with respect to this timezone.
 See [Java TimeZone](https://docs.oracle.com/javase/7/docs/api/java/util/TimeZone.html) for details.
 This field is required.

-### resources.jobs.tags
-A map of tags associated with the job.
-These are forwarded to the cluster as cluster tags for jobs clusters, and are subject to the same limitations as cluster tags.
-A maximum of 25 tags can be added to the job.

 ### resources.jobs.trigger
 A configuration to trigger a run when certain conditions are met.
 The default behavior is that the job runs only when triggered by clicking “Run Now” in the Jobs UI or sending an API request to `runNow`.